Moosieus/elixir-a2s/README.md

 ### Via `A2S`
 This module provides the means form requests, sign challenges, and parse responses for the A2S protocol.
 You can utilize this module directly in your application for tighter integration, but in turn you'll have to handle the networking or handshaking necessary to execute A2S queries.

-The internals of `A2S.Client` may serve as a good reference in that regard.
+See the [roll your own](pages/roll-your-own.md) guide and the internals of `A2S.Client` may serve as a good reference in that regard.

 ## Unsupported Games and Features
 The features and game servers listed below are unsupported due to disuse and to favor maintainability.